25 Famous Shoe Brand Logos: Beyond the Swoosh

 Why are so many athletic logos abstract?

 Athletic brands use abstract logos to convey feelings of speed, motion, and energy.
-A simple shape like the Swoosh can communicate this more effectively and universally than a literal image.
+A simple shape, such as the Swoosh, can communicate this more effectively and universally than a literal image.

-Can a logo just be the name of the company?
+Can a logo simply be the company’s name?

 Absolutely.
-This is called a wordmark or logotype.
-Brands like Vans, Clarks, and Red Wing Shoes have built iconic identities using only their name in a distinctive font.
+This is referred to as a wordmark or logotype.
+Brands like Vans, Clarks, and Red Wing Shoes have built iconic identities using only their names in distinctive fonts.

 What is the story behind the Adidas logo?